sharon088/Nodejs-mongo-helm/README.md

 This project successfully demonstrates a modern application deployment using Docker and Kubernetes with Helm.

-We built an efficient Docker image using a multi-stage Dockerfile.
+I built an efficient Docker image using a multi-stage Dockerfile.

 Helm simplified the deployment and management of both the application and MongoDB.